derekwang99/DH110-DEREKWANG/web_documentation.md

   <iframe src="//www.youtube.com/embed/7dqTuaKRRkg" width="420" height="345" frameborder="0" allowfullscreen="true"> </iframe>
 </figure>

 The pilot usability test confirmed some of the weaknesses I have seen in Senior Assist Reminder and Learning.
-The participant did
+The participant ultimately did complete all of the assigned tasks, but did have some difficulty navigating some pages, especially on Senior Assist.

 The full pilot usability test and materials can be found [here](https://github.com/derekwang99/DH110-DEREKWANG/tree/main/assignment02).